AviatrixSystems/Docs/HowTos/transit_dmz_workflow.rst

 .. tip::

-  Use the two private subnets in the transit VPC created by the Useful tool in the early step to be the Firewall main interface subnet and Firewall companion interface subnet.
+  Use the two private subnets Private-FW-north-az and Private-FW-south-az in the transit VPC created by the Useful tool in the early step to create firewall interfaces for traffic inspection between on-prem and cloud.

 Launch the firewall instance from AWS Console.